davitazzio/snow-cover-classifier/README.md

 particular, Sentinel 2 satellite acquires data in a period of observation between 17 and 32 minutes, creating a single interpolated map of the area.
-Bands of the Multispectral sensor are referred to the visible light and to the infrared:
+Bands of the Multispectral sensor are referred to the visible light and to the infrared [@multispectral]:

    **Sentinel-2 bands**         **usage**         **Central wavelength**   **Bandwidth**   **Spatial resolution**
   ---------------------- ----------------------- ------------------------ --------------- ------------------------